jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Programs/Contributing.md

         print("Hello")
 ```
 Use you creativity to make amazing buttons that can change the world!
 Good luck with contributing to the project.

+If you feel really experienced and up to a challenge, you can try to implement the overview tab.
+The idea of this tab is that is shows you the current values of all measured quantities, such that you can take a quick look and see how your experiment is going.